amelofilho/project-horse/ProjectDocument.md

 Skill Icons - Created the skill icons for both characters since no one had created them yet at the time.

 Audio Asset Acquisition - Looked for audio assets since none had been found at the time.
+Found copyright free battle track.

+---

 For each team member, you shoudl work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.